• Skip to primary navigation

 • Key Characteristics: Egg yolks possess natural emulsifying properties and add richness to dishes.

-• They can be used as a substitute for liquid lecithin in recipes where the flavor of eggs complements the dish.
+• They can be used as a substitute for liquid lecithin in recipes where the flavor of eggs goes with the dish.
 Use 1 egg yolk for every tablespoon of liquid lecithin required in the recipe.

 4 - Xanthan Gum